balladeer/effective-enigma/burrow/setting.md

 - Metal grating
 - Hexagonal blastdoors

-#### Rough shape and scale
+### Rough shape and scale
+Termites in a broken moon.
 An approximate cylinder, half the size of Luna.
-Termites in a broken moon.

 ### Things we Found
 - Defunct corporate branding